What's the Healthiest Mayonnaise to Eat?

-With soybean and/or canola oil, eggs and vinegar as the primary ingredients in most brands of regular mayo, it’s actually not high in saturated fat.
+With plant-based oil, eggs and vinegar as the primary ingredients of most types of regular mayo, it’s actually low in saturated fat and sodium.
 Regular mayo has just 1 to 2 grams per tablespoon — about the same of what you get in a tablespoon of olive oil.
 And with just 5 to 10 milligrams of cholesterol per serving, it’s far below the recommended upper limit of 200 to 300 milligrams of cholesterol.

 But remember not to lay on your love for mayonnaise too thick!
 It packs 100 calories into every tablespoon, so if you’re watching your waistline, just use a thin spread of the real thing, or try one of our “Love it” options suggested below in a recent "Love It, Like It, Hate It" article.